A workshop series for children aged 6 – 10

 CREATIVE DANCE TALES is storytelling through dance.
 It began as a pilot workshop series supported by The Ireland Funds in 2015, offering children and primary school teachers an imaginative, kinaesthetic learning experience in dance.
-Led by Philippa Donnellan it included an invitation to go see a CoisCéim Dance Theatre’s performance of THE WOLF AND PETER.
+Led by Philippa Donnellan it included an invitation to go see a CoisCéim Dance Theatre’s performance of THE WOLF AND PETER in 2015.

 CREATIVE DANCE TALES is designed to link with the Primary School Physical Education (Creative Dance) and Visual Arts Curriculum through ‘looking at and responding to art’ , with the aim of encouraging ‘additional ways of learning for children and enable them to record real or imagined ideas and feelings’ (Arts Curriculum, NCCA; 1999).
 As part of the CREATIVE DANCE TALES workshops, teachers are invited to link with other aspects of the curriculum such as Drama, Literature and Visual Art and Design, and to utilise these elements as appropriate.

 In 2015, DANCE EDUCATION workshops also took place with primary school teachers in Galway and Dublin.
 These workshops unpicked some key approaches to working creatively with young people in dance and movement.
 Drawing on material from THE WOLF AND PETER, participants had the opportunity to engage in varied and dynamic movement practices, discover new tools in the teaching of dance with young people, and share their own dance experiences with other teachers/artists working in education.

 - support the development of teaching skills in creative dance